jhoonb/archivex/README.md

 archivex
 ========

-archivex is a golang package that implements facilities to create files zip and tar using standard library.
+archivex is a golang package that archives folders (recursively) and files to zip and tar formats.

 Installation
 -------------